How It Works

 ## Inside each skill

-Every skill loads an instruction file, reads platform-specific or domain-specific reference files, extracts data from Figma via MCP, runs through a checklist, and renders the output.
-The reference files determine what the agent knows about each domain.
+Every render skill loads an instruction file, reads platform-specific or domain-specific reference files, reads its section from the component `.md` (plus the render-meta node ids), runs through a checklist, and renders the output via the MCP.
+Any live Figma read is a small, whitelisted verification or measurement delta — not a re-extraction.
+The reference files determine what the agent knows about each domain. (`create-component-md`, the stage-1 generator, is the exception: it reads a plugin `_base.json` rather than a `.md`.)

 <Tabs>